UnlockedLabs/UnlockEdv2/README.md

 -   Postgres 16.0

 -   Clone the repository
--   Copy ‘.env.example’ to ‘.env’
+-   `cp .env.example .env && cp frontend/.env.example frontend/.env`
 -   Run `MIGRATE_FRESH=true docker-compose up --build`
 (This command only needs to be ran the first time, subsequently you may omit the `MIGRATE_FRESH=true` flag)
 -   Change directory to the frontend directory
--   Run `npm install`
+-   Run `yarn install`
--   Run `npm run dev`
+-   Run `yarn run dev`
--   Open `http://localhost` in your browser
+-   Open `http://localhost:5173` in your browser
 -   Login with `SuperAdmin` and password: `ChangeMe!`
 -   You will be prompted immediately to set a new password, and then you will be redirected to the dashboard.